smarts-project/smarts-project.github.io/_pages/main-page.md

 | 3rd          | AID         | [smarts-comp-track1](https://github.com/MCZhi/Predictive-Decision/tree/smarts-comp-track1)     | [wip]()     |

 #### Track 2

+(a) Objective is to train a single policy capable of controlling single-agent or multi-agent to complete different driving tasks in various scenarios.
+(b) An offline learning method using offline datasets must be used to develop the policy.

 | Rank        | Team        | Solution    | Explanation |
 | ----------- | ----------- | ----------- | ----------- |